tenstorrent/tt-metal/tech_reports/LLMs/llms.md

   - cluster_axis: cluster axis to gather along
   - mesh_device: mesh device the tensor is mapped to

-*Figure: Example usage of Ring All-Gather on 2x4 MeshDevice*
+*Figure: Example usage of Ring All-Gather on 2x4 mesh_device*

 ```py
 # Execute All-Gather on the sharded tensor